Best true wireless earbuds for 2021

 While you shouldn't expect quite that level of sound quality, the Momentum True Wireless earbuds do deliver smooth highs, articulate mids, and satisfying bass.
 They also have a large, "outside-the-head" soundstage with precise imaging.

 One ear or the other may lose sound.
 Sometimes it is only for a second or two.
 Sometimes you may have to re-pair the earbuds.
 I've always looked at it as a small tax to pay for going 100% wire-free.
 And luckily it's happening a lot less.

 The compact case takes up little room in your gym bag or carry-on luggage.
 Plus, there's no cable to get all tangled up.
 You pull your earbuds out, ready to pop in and go.

 We list the battery life in our "Product Highlights" bullets on each product page.
-All of the headphones shown here have a quick charge feature: just a few minutes inside the charging case will give you enough power to listen for an hour or more.
+Most of the headphones shown here have a quick charge feature: just a few minutes inside the charging case will give you enough power to listen for an hour or more.

-True wireless tip #3: Compare the apps
+Compare the apps

 Many headphones these days have an accompanying app for your phone or mobile device.
 But I don't consider all of them necessary.
-For true wireless headphones, I definitely recommend downloading the app, if one is offered.
+For true wireless earbuds, I definitely recommend downloading the app, if one is offered.